 Need a hotel?
-Here are a few places to make your base during your fall activities in Seattle.
+Here are a few places to make your base during the autumn in Seattle.

 - The Edgewater – In the era of rock’n’roll, every famous band that visited Seattle stayed in the Edgewater, and the hotel has many stories to tell.
 This hotel is also right on the waterfront, so you’ll have an amazing view. (rates start at $215 per night)

 - The Moore Hotel – This hotel is in central Seattle, so everything will be conveniently nearby.
 The Moore Hotel is quite infamous for its many stories about it being a haunted house, and this adds to the appeal. (rates start at $149 per night)

 - Kimpton Hotel Monaco – This is a lavish hotel, but one of its main appeals is its pet-friendly nature.
 Pets are treated as guests of honor, and even visiting dogs get a bowl of distilled water.
 It’s located downtown, but it feels completely secluded, and it’s a great place to go if you’re looking for extra privacy. (rates start at $167 per night)